duanwujie/debian-policy-chinese/policy/ch-sharedlibs.rst

 find the library between the time that ``dpkg`` installs it and the time that ``ldconfig`` is run in the ``postinst`` script.  [#]_

+.. [#] The package management system requires the library to be placed before the symbolic link pointing to it in the ``.deb`` file.
+This is so that when ``dpkg`` comes to install the symlink (overwriting the previous symlink pointing at an older version of the library), the new shared library is already in place.
+In the past, this was achieved by creating the library in the temporary packaging directory before creating the symlink.
+Unfortunately, this was not always effective, since the building of the tar file in the ``.deb`` depended on the behavior of the underlying file system.
+Some file systems (such as reiserfs) reorder the files so that the order of creation is forgotten.
+Since version 1.7.0, ``dpkg`` reorders the files itself as necessary when building a package.
+Thus it is no longer important to concern oneself with the order of file creation.

 .. _s-ldconfig:

 ``ldconfig``